 Once Bootcamps receives your $1,000 USD non-refundable deposit your seat in the learning program will be secured.

 Enrollment to the Bootcamp and access to the program Site and materials will not be granted until full payment is received.
-Full payment is required at least 14 days prior to Bootcamp start date.
+For online Bootcamps, full payment is required at least 14 days prior to Bootcamp start date.
+For in-person Bootcamps, full payment is required at least 30 days prior to Bootcamp start date.

 Cancellations.
 Cancellation requests must be submitted to firstname.lastname@example.org.

-If you request a cancellation 14 or more days prior to the Bootcamp start date, payments will be refunded for the Bootcamp minus the $1,000 USD non-refundable deposit.
+If you request a cancellation 14 or more days prior to the online Bootcamp start date or 30 days or more prior to the in-person start date, payments will be refunded for the Bootcamp minus the $1,000 USD non-refundable deposit.

-If you submit a cancellation request fewer than 14 days prior to the learning program start date, you will not be eligible for any refund.
+If you submit a cancellation request fewer than 14 days prior to the online learning program start date or fewer than 30 days prior to the in-person program start date, you will not be eligible for any refund.